- Inbound Marketing

-In this article, we’re going to explore both inbound and outbound marketing – explaining the what and how of each so that you can develop a strategy that’s perfectly tailored to your goals and needs.
+In this article, we’re going to explore both inbound marketing and outbound marketing – explaining the what and how of each so that you can develop a strategy that’s perfectly tailored to your goals and needs.

 Let’s begin with outbound marketing, which is the more traditional of the two types.
-Also known as “push” marketing, outbound marketing involves the strategic marketing tactics that intentionally put your brand in front of people who are not otherwise seeking you out.
+Also known as “push” marketing, outbound marketing involves strategic marketing tactics that intentionally put your brand in front of people who are not otherwise seeking you out.

-The goal of outbound marketing is to put your brand in front of as many people as possible, with the idea that a percentage will trickle into the top of your funnel.
+The goal of outbound marketing is to put your brand in front of as many people as possible, with the idea that a percentage will trickle into the top of your sales funnel.
 With this approach, you’re not expecting 100 percent of the prospects you come into contact with to find their way into your funnel.
-In fact, even if you have an effective outbound strategy that’s laser-focused on the right audience, you’ll be lucky to get two to five percent of people to successfully enter your funnel.
-(An even smaller number will become viable leads that filter down to the bottom of the funnel.)
+In fact, even if you have an effective outbound marketing strategy that’s laser-focused on the right & target audience, you’ll be lucky to get two to five percent of people to successfully enter your funnel.
+(An even smaller number will become viable leads that filter down to the bottom of the sales funnel.)

-While outbound marketing certainly has its place in the grand scheme of things, it’s rare that a brand can survive on outbound alone.
+While outbound marketing certainly has its place in the grand scheme of things, it’s rare that a brand can survive on outbound marketing alone.
 When nobody is asking to interact with your brand and you’re essentially “forcing” engagement, it’s a challenge.

 Low click-through and conversion rates lead many brands to eventually give up on outbound.
-And while we’ll be the first to admit that there are issues with an over-reliance on outbound in the digital age, we’d also caution you against throwing the baby out with the bathwater.
+And while we’ll be the first to admit that there are issues with an over-reliance on outbound marketing methods in the digital age, we’d also caution you against throwing the baby out with the bathwater.